navinsivakumar/Spoke/docs/HOWTO_IMPORT_GOOGLE_DOCS_SCRIPTS_TO_IMPORT.md

 1. Create a script from a Google Doc Spoke script template - see for example https://docs.google.com/document/d/1gFji2Vh_0svb4j7VUtmJZkqNhRWt3htp_bdGoWh6S6w/edit
 2. Copy the template, create a new draft doc with that and save it, then edit the new script doc, not the template :)
-3. Share the script document with your API user.
+3. Share the script document with your Spoke service account (if running on GCP) or API user (if running on another platform).
    - Go to the document in Google Docs.
    - Click `Share` in the upper right corner of the browser window.
 The `Share with others` dialog will appear.
-   - Paste the email address from step 19 above (in this example, `test-252@quickstart-1552345943126.iam.gserviceaccount.com`) in the `People` field in the lower section of the `Share with others` dialog.
+   - Insert the appropriate email address in the `People` field in the lower section of the `Share with others` dialog:
+     - If you are [running on GCP](#running-on-gcp), enter the email address of your Spoke service account (i.e. the account that the Spoke service runs as).
+     - If you are [not running on GCP](#running-on-other-platforms), enter the email address from step 19 above (in this example, `test-252@quickstart-1552345943126.iam.gserviceaccount.com`).
    - Clear the `Notify people` checkbox.
    - Click `OK`.